CCI-MOC/documentation/docs/source/Ceilometer-Installation-in-NE-Env..md

 os_region_name = RegionOne
 ```

-3. Configure the Compute service to send notifications to the message bus.
+3. **Configure the Compute service to send notifications to the message bus**.
 Edit the `/etc/nova/nova.conf` file

 ```
 [DEFAULT]